samanthaming/samanthaming.com/articles/tidbits/81-how-to-check-if-array-includes-a-value.md

 array.some(food => food === '🍰'); // true
 ```

-This method is ideal for array of objects.
+This method is ideal for an array of objects.

 ```javascript
 const array = [{ name: 'js' }, { name: 'css' }];